Do You Really Mean That? Content Driven Audio-Visual Deepfake Dataset and Multimodal Method for Temporal Forgery Localization: Conclusion

-In this work we investigated the problem of deepfake detection from the perspective of partial video modification.
-To this end, a new dataset \datasetabbr{} is curated in which the audio and video are modified at specific locations based on the potential change in sentiment of the video content.
-For this problem, we also proposed a new method \modelabbr{}.
+This work introduces and investigates a novel problem related to content-driven deepfake generation and detection.
+To this end, we propose a new dataset in which the audio and video are modified at specific locations based on the change in sentiment of the content.
+We also propose a new method for temporal forgery localization in such partially modified videos.
 The conducted experiments show that our method achieves better performance than previous relevant state-of-the-art methods.

-\textbf{Potential Risks and Ethical Concerns.} Our work especially \datasetabbr{} might include potential negative social impacts.
-As the subjects in the dataset are celebrities, the content in the dataset may be used for unethical purposes such as making fake rumours.
-Also, the dataset generation pipeline can be applied to create fake videos.
-To encounter the negative impacts, we prepared a license for public usage of the dataset and proposed the \modelabbr{}.
+\textbf{Ethical Concerns.} The proposed dataset potentially might have a negative social impact.
+Since the individuals in the dataset are celebrities, the content in the dataset may be used for unethical purposes such as making fake rumours.
+Also, the dataset generation pipeline can be used to create fake videos.
+To encounter the potential negative impact of our work, we prepared a license for public usage of the dataset and proposed the method.

-\textbf{Limitations.} Major limitations are: a) The audio reenactment method used in the dataset does not always generate the reference style and b) The resolution of the dataset is constrained on the basis of source videos.
+\textbf{Limitations.} This work has some limitations 1) The audio reenactment method used in the dataset does not always generate the reference style, 2) The resolution of the dataset is constrained on the basis of source videos and 3) The high score of classification results indicates the necessity of improving the video reenactment method.

-\textbf{Future work.} Major improvement in the future will be increasing LAV-DF with new token insertion, substitution and deletion of existing tokens and converting statements into questions.
+\textbf{Future Work.} Major improvement in the future will be increasing the dataset with new token insertion, substitution and deletion of existing tokens and converting statements into questions.